IBM/engineering-insights-composite-pattern/README.md

 On the UI, you can get the list of defects, testcases or requirements.
 ![](doc/source/images/engg_insights_ui.png)

-Selecting defects displays the list of all defects.
+Selecting `Defects` displays the list of all defects.

 ![](doc/source/images/defects.png)

 Clicking on a defect shows all the mapped testcases and requirements.